lsbFlying/resy/README-EN.md

 </details>

 ### Features
-- It is generated for hook, and the data state is compatible with class components 😎
+- Simple creation 😎
-- Fine grained update, Better avoid redundant re-render 😎
+- Free sharing 😎
-- Easy to use, and the learning cost is almost zero 😎
+- Easy to use 😎
+- Can be global or local 😎
+- Fine-grained update 😎
+- Better re-render to avoid redundancy 😎

 ### Install
 ```sh